Tabs Studio home Order Download Documentation Blog* Support

 To support configurability add-in's main class must implement the TabsStudioExt.IConfigurable interface:

-public class Tracer : TabsStudioExt.ITabsStudioAddin, TabsStudioExt.IConfigurable
+public class SingleRow : TabsStudioExt.ITabsStudioAddin, TabsStudioExt.IConfigurable

 Add-in information for Add-in Manager is extracted from the version resource in the add-in dll file.
 Add-in name is extracted from the ProductName key, in C# project it is set using the AssemblyProduct attribute.
 Description is extracted from the FileDescription key defined by the AssemblyTitle attribute.
 Version is extracted from the ProductVersion key defined by the AssemblyFileVersion attribute.